PDP-10/its/README.md

 Currently, networking is only supported under the KLH10 emulator.
 SIMH does not have the necessary support.
 As of this release, only the ITS monitor, host table tools, and binary host table are installed.

-There are no network daemons or user networking tools.
-These will come in a subsequent release.
+Currently, basic TCP network support is in the build, in addition to both a TELNET server client.
+Other network services will appear in a subsequent release.

 The KLH10 dskdmp.ini file has an IP address (192.168.1.100) and gateway IP address (192.168.0.45) configured for the ITS system.
 The IP address